rmi-mobility-data-science/replicaEVSE/docs/notes.md

 ## LDV
 * ~~Precalc dwell time into main dataset.~~
+    - there are positive and negative days...negatives need to be removed, positive days can just subtract a day from them.

 * ~~check that the sampling logic is working~~
 * fix sampling logic: each year the same length still.